cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 > Schedule tasks

 Users can send a `POST` request to the `<baseURL>/vis-backend-agent/contracts/service/schedule` endpoint to schedule tasks for today.
+Note that this action task can also be scheduled and executed at 6am daily, by setting `TASKS_ENABLED=true`.

 #### 2.6.7 Archive contract route